Annual Report Center for Digital Democracy 2019

 Among our activities in 2019 were the following:

-Protecting Young People in the Digital Marketplace: As the primary organization since the mid-1990’s working to protect the privacy of children and adolescents online, including their exposure to unfair digital marketing and data collection practices, CDD had an especially fruitful year in 2019.
-In September, the Federal Trade Commission (FTC) made a historic decision, backing the complaint we and our allies had filed against Google in 2018 for violating provisions of the Children’s Online Privacy Protection Act (COPPA).
-(CDD’s founders spearheaded the campaign that led to COPPA in 1998.)
+Protecting Young People in the Digital Marketplace: As the primary organization (link is external) since the mid-1990’s working to protect the privacy of children and adolescents online, including their exposure to unfair digital marketing and data collection practices, CDD had an especially fruitful year in 2019.
+In September, the Federal Trade Commission (FTC) made a historic decision (link is external), backing the complaint we and our allies had filed against Google in 2018 for violating provisions of the Children’s Online Privacy Protection Act (COPPA).
+(CDD’s founders spearheaded the campaign that led to COPPA (link is external) in 1998.)
 In addition to the largest financial penalty ever imposed by the FTC in a child privacy case, the decision led to far-reaching changes in how Google’s YouTube will interact with children.
 First, it forced Google to admit publicly that a huge number of children were using YouTube, a fact that was well known in the industry but that Google had denied for years (and which CDD had been raising with policymakers for more than half a decade).
-As a result of the FTC case, Google will no longer gather or use data for targeting children with personalized marketing as they view child-directed content on YouTube.
+As a result of the FTC case, Google (link is external) will no longer gather or use data for targeting children with personalized marketing as they view child-directed content on YouTube.
 This new safeguard was implemented worldwide on January 1, 2020.
-Google also agreed not to permit any food or beverage marketing targeting children who view YouTube.
+Google also agreed (link is external) not to permit any food or beverage marketing targeting children who view YouTube.
 CDD’s key ally in this work was the Campaign for Commercial-Free Childhood.

 CDD’s comprehensive 2016 report on the health wearables market laid the groundwork for our ongoing efforts to track the rapidly developing “connected health” system.
 Our goals are to ensure that digital health technologies will expand access to medical and wellness services for all Americans, while ensuring that strong privacy and marketing safeguards are in place.
 CDD has continued to remain involved with this critical issue.
 In 2019, for example, we worked with policy makers and other U.S. NGOs to raise public awareness about forthcoming federal policies that could significantly impact the ability of individuals to control their personal health information.
 We also joined with eight public interest and consumer groups to urge the Department of Justice to block Google’s proposed acquisition of Fitbit, which could pose numerous threats to both health privacy and competition.